SoundCloud for Developers

 Methods

-• play(): Starts to play the sound.
-Returns a Promise that resolves when playback starts, and may reject if the browser refuses playback.
+• play(): Starts playback.
+Returns a Promise that resolves when playback starts; may reject if the browser refuses playback.

 • pause(): Pauses the player

-• seek(time): Seeks to the position in the song (in milliseconds).
-Returns a Promise that resolves when the seek completes, or may reject if the seek is not possible.
+• seek(time): Seeks to a position in milliseconds.
+Returns a Promise that resolves on completion; may reject if the seek is not possible.

 • getVolume(): Returns the current volume

-• isPlaying(): Returns true whilst the intended state is to be playing.
-This flips with play() and pause() calls.
+• isPlaying(): Returns true while the intended state is playing (flips with play() and pause())

-• hasErrored(): Returns true if the player is dead because of an error
+• hasErrored(): Returns true if the player has encountered a fatal error

 • isDead(): Returns true if the player is dead

-• kill(): Kill the player.
-Call this when you do not need it anymore.
+• kill(): Destroys the player.
+Call when no longer needed.

-• on(event, handler): Subscribes the handler to the given event
+• on(event, handler): Subscribes a handler to an event

 Events

-You can subscribe to the events below by using the player's on(event, handler) method.
+Subscribe to events using the player's on(event, handler) method:

-• play-start: when playback actually starts, the first time
+• play-start: Playback starts for the first time

-• no_connection: when we failed to connect to an endpoint due to missing transport or request timeout
+• no_connection: Failed to connect due to missing transport or request timeout